metao1/ad-hoc-simulator/README.md

 Server Discovery
-"Auto Discovery Server".
+It took me some and finally I finished the project "Auto Discovery Server".
 It create a Cloud of servers Simulator in which every server automatically discovered in the network with the shortest path.
-Passing messages for distributed command computing is possible when the load of one server in a global region is very high and it can send that command to process to another. #Cloud #distributedcomputing #Simulator #Network
+Passing messages for distributed command computing is possible when the load on one server is high for processing and it then bypass that command to process to another server. #Cloud #distributedcomputing #Simulator #Network
 [![Watch the video](screenshot.png)](https://youtu.be/GeJ2hzihFaM)